 How To Extend The Life Of A Split Rail Fence

 A well-maintained wood fence can last for many years.
-However, if you don't take the proper precautions, your fence may get bleached and fade, and eventually rot.
+However, if you don't take the proper precautions, your fence could get bleached and fade, or eventually rot.

 It will eventually fail.
 Thankfully, there are a few basic things you can do to ensure that your round wooden fence will last.
 We list them down below: